Punished: Plot

-During Wong Ho-chiu's medical check-up, his doctor told him that his assistant came to pick up Daisy's heart ailment medicine.
-Only then does Wong Ho-chiu realize who the final perpetrator is and requests Chor to bring him over, as he wants to kill that person himself.
+During Wong's medical check-up, his doctor told him that his assistant came to pick up Daisy's heart ailment medicine.
+Only then does Wong realize who the final perpetrator is and requests Chor to bring him over, as he wants to kill that person himself.
 The final perpetrator turns out to be Daisy's female assistant.
 While fighting, she falls off the rooftop and it is revealed she has a daughter.
-When Wong Ho-chiu sees the daughter, he recalls Daisy's childhood and he has second thoughts of killing the assistant.
+When Wong sees the daughter, he recalls Daisy's childhood and he has second thoughts of killing the assistant.
 They pull her up to safety and leave the scene.
-Chor and Wong Ho-chiu part ways afterwards.
+Chor tells Wong that if anything happens he'll take the blame for everything, but Wong tells him that the weight of what they've done is not his to bear and he doesn't want to trouble him anymore.
+They agree to never see each other again and part ways.

-Having taken revenge on his daughter's murderers, Wong Ho-chiu takes Daisy's ashes to Salar de Uyuni in Bolivia, a place she wanted to visit.
+Having taken revenge on his daughter's murderers, Wong goes to Bolivia with Daisy's ashes to Salar de Uyuni.
 He spreads her ashes before breaking down and crying.